-Colombian art has over 3.000 years of history although historians believe that Colombian art only began to have personality from the mid-twentieth century.
+Colombian Art.
+Art in Colombia has over 3.000 years of history, but historians believe that it only began to have personality from the twentieth century.

-Colombian art has followed the trends of the time, so during the 16th to 18th centuries, Spanish Catholicism had a huge influence on Colombian art, and the popular Baroque style was replaced with Rococo when the Bourbons ascended to the Spanish crown.
-More recently, Colombian artists Pedro Nel Gómez and Santiago Martínez Delgado started the Colombian Murial Movement in the 1940s, featuring the neoclassical features of Art Deco.
-Fernando Botero is probably the most widely known Colombian artist.
+Spanish Catholicism had a strong impact on art in Colombia from the 16th to the 18th centuries, and the popular Baroque style was replaced with Rococo when the Bourbons ascended to the Spanish crown.
+More recently, Colombian artists Pedro Bel Gómez and Santiago Martínez Delgado started the Colombian Mural Movement in the 1940s, which made use of the neoclassical features of Art Deco.
+Botero is probably the most widely known artist from Colombia.

 Colombian architecture is mainly derived from adapting European styles to local conditions, and Spanish influence, especially Andalusian, can be easily seen.
 The Teatro Colon in Bogota is a lavish example of Colombian architecture from the Republican period, and the Archbishopric Cathedral also in the capital, was made in the neoclassic style in 1792, by Colombian architect Domingo de Petres.
 Rogelio Salmona, whose works are noted for their use of red brick and natural shapes, is a widely known architect, and he won the Alvar Aalto Medal in 2006.